 It’s time to run the marketing experiments.
 If you have multiple experiments you want to test.
 You need to make sure you can run multiple experiments at once.

 If you can easily track, then by all means get the tests up and running.
-Or if you don’t care about which one works as long as you moved the needle, then by all means run multiple together.
+Or if you don’t care about which one works as long as you move the needle, then, by all means, run multiple together.

 Personally, I like running one experiment at a time.
 I’ve run multiple together in the past and had no clue as to which idea caused the upturn in success.